johangithub/AFMAN11-217v1/chp6.md

 	+ 6.5.8.2.2.
 Procedures Without a Final Approach Fix.
 Procedures without a FAF and without a stepdown fix have a Sensor FAF waypoint coded in the database at least 4 NM Actual Track Distance (ATD) to the MAP waypoint.
 The MAP, in this case, is always located at the NAVAID facility.
 A Sensor FAF is a final approach waypoint created and added to the database sequence of waypoints to support GPS navigation of an FAA or DoD published, no-FAF, nonprecision instrument approach procedure.
 The coded name or Sensor FAF appears in the waypoint sequence.
 If a stepdown fix exists on the published procedure and it is greater than 2 NM to the MAP, the stepdown fix is coded in the database as the Sensor FAF waypoint for the waypoint sequence.
 If a stepdown fix distance is 2 NM or less to the MAP, a Sensor FAF waypoint is coded at least 4 NM to the MAP.

 + 6.5.8.3.
-RNP SAAAR Approaches (Figure 6.19).
-USAF pilots shall not fly these procedures until completing MAJCOM-defined training and certification.
-SAAAR procedures are to be conducted by aircrews meeting special training requirements in aircraft that meet the specified performance and functional requirements.
+RNP SAAAR Approaches (Figure 6.19). <strong><em>USAF pilots shall not fly these procedures until completing MAJCOM-defined training and certification.</em></strong> SAAAR procedures are to be conducted by aircrews meeting special training requirements in aircraft that meet the specified performance and functional requirements.
 RNP SAAAR approaches are clearly marked with (RNP) in the instrument procedure name and SPECIAL AIRCRAFT AND AIRCREW AUTHORIZATION REQUIRED in the comment block.

 ##### Figure 6.19.
 RNP SAAAR.
 ![fig6_19](figs/fig6_19.png)

 + 6.5.8.4.
 RNAV Substitution.
 IAW AFI 11-202V3, for procedures developed by a US TERPS authority (FAA/USAF/USN), MAJCOM-approved suitable RNAV systems may be used as a substitute means of navigation for a named fix, VOR, TACAN, NDB, DME or compass locator.
 In such terminal areas, following a successful predictive RAIM check, approved RNAV systems may be substituted for required NAVAIDS or named fixes on arrivals, departures, and non-localizer based instrument procedures.
 Any such substitution must be extracted from a current database.
 These operations are allowable even when a facility is explicitly identified as required on a procedure (e.g., "Note ADF required"), but not if the procedure is NOTAM'ed as NA.
-Pilots using approved RNAV systems as a substitute means of navigation guidance in lieu of an out of service NAVAID should advise ATC of this intent and capability.
-Pilots will tune, identify, monitor and display the appropriate ground-based NAVAIDs whenever practicable.
+Pilots using approved RNAV systems as a substitute means of navigation guidance in lieu of an out of service NAVAID should advise ATC of this intent and capability. <strong><em>Pilots will tune, identify, monitor and display the appropriate ground-based NAVAIDs whenever practicable.</em></strong>

 6.5.9.
 Relationship of Avionics Displayed Waypoints to Charted Data.
 The GPS Approach Overlay Program waypoints contained in the database represent the waypoints, fixes, NAVAIDs, and other points portrayed on a published approach procedure beginning at the initial approach fix.
 Certain unnamed points and fixes appearing on a chart are assigned a database identifier.
 Although there currently is no requirement to provide these database identifiers, most charting agencies are publishing them at their discretion.
 Database identifiers should not be used for pilot/controller communications or on flight plans.